The quantum Gaussian process state: A kernel-inspired state with quantum support data: From classical to quantum data in Gaussian Process States

-which is entirely parameterized by the $ D \times M \times L$ tensor of complex-valued variational parameters, $\epsilon_{\mathbf{x}_i, x', i}$.
-We define this as a `quantum' Gaussian process state (qGPS), to distinguish it from the use of simple spin configurations as support points of the previous model.
+\vthree{This model} is entirely parameterized by the $ D \times M \times L$ tensor of complex-valued variational parameters, $\epsilon_{\mathbf{x}_i, x', i}$.
+We define this as a `quantum' Gaussian process state (qGPS), to distinguish it from the use of simple spin configurations as support points of the previous model \vthree{(which we continue to denote as the GPS)}.
 We denote the parameter $M$ as the support dimension of the model, which was previously the dimension of the support configuration set, and is the only hyperparameter which needs to be chosen to fully specify the parametric class spanned by the qGPS.
 For a fixed $M$, any GPS can be spanned by an equivalent qGPS, with the qGPS having significant additional variational flexibility.
 Furthermore, the qGPS is systematically improvable to exactness as $M$ is increased.

 Viewing the qGPS as a simple parameteric variational ansatz, it is an exponentiated multi-linear estimator for each configurational amplitude.
 This exponential form ensures product separability of the weighted features in the model prediction of each amplitude, and therefore size extensivity of resulting energies.
-It can be expanded as a power series to express the qGPS state as an expansion of all possible products of weighted sums over $M$ unentangled states, as an infinite linear combination of product states.
-This allows the state to express volume-law scaling entanglement.
-This perspective also allows connection to the field of matrix product states (MPS), where the qGPS can be considered as a exponentiated MPS where all the individual site matrices are constrained to be diagonal (and hence commutative and invariant to site ordering or lattice dimensionality) \cite{ORUS2014117,SCHOLLWOCK201196}.
-This connection inspires a deterministic DMRG-style sweep algorithm for supervised learning with this state, which will be described later.
+It can be expanded as a power series to express the qGPS state a \vthree{weighted sum over all possible products from the set of $M$ unentangled states, with each term in the sum introducing additional entanglement in the qGPS.
+The state can therefore be viewed} as an infinite \vthree{(albeit parameterized)} linear combination of \vthree{non-orthogonal} product states \vthree{, i.e. we can represent the qGPS amplitudes as

+We therefore expect this state to be able to express volume-law scaling entanglement in a similar way as neural quantum states \cite{PhysRevX.7.021021, https://doi.org/10.48550/arxiv.2203.00020}, although leave detailed theoretical and numerical studies of this entanglement scaling of the qGPS for future investigations.} This perspective also allows connection to the field of matrix product states (MPS), where the qGPS can be considered as a exponentiated MPS where all the individual site matrices are constrained to be diagonal (and hence commutative and invariant to site ordering or lattice dimensionality) \cite{ORUS2014117,SCHOLLWOCK201196}.
+This connection inspires a deterministic DMRG-style sweep algorithm for supervised learning with this state, which will be described in section~\ref{sec:BayesianOpt}.